Adrian Peterson feels he can ‘still compete at a high level’ for the Seahawks

 But coach Pete Carroll sees it as proof the team isn’t wavering from its “Always Compete” motto, saying Wednesday “we’re trying to get ready to win this football game (Sunday against the 49ers).
 So, I’m going to see if Adrian’s got something to offer us.”

-Peterson said his goal is to play this week, and that’s obviously Seattle’s hope, as well.
+Peterson said his goal is to play this week, and that’s obviously the Seahawks’ hope, as well.

 “He was like, ‘Seattle called.
 I think they’re interested.
 How do you feel about it?’”
 Peterson said.
 “I was like, ‘I’ll be good to go.’”